Now that you’ve bought some Bitcoin, you’re also ready to sell it!

 Selling Bitcoin on Cryptocurrency Exchanges

 A crypto exchange can act as an intermediary between sellers and buyers of cryptocurrency.
-To sell Bitcoin, you will first need to set up an exchange account and deposit your BTC in the hot Bitcoin wallet that is provided by the exchange.
+To sell Bitcoin for cash, you will first need to set up an exchange account and deposit your BTC in the hot Bitcoin wallet that is provided by the exchange.

-The key advantage of using a cryptocurrency exchange to sell Bitcoin is that well-known exchanges have deep liquidity and provide quick access to a large pool of potential buyers.
+The key advantage of using a cryptocurrency exchange to sell Bitcoin for cash is that well-known exchanges have deep liquidity and provide quick access to a large pool of potential buyers.

 They are also relatively easy to use: you will need to place a sell offer, defining how much cryptocurrency you wish to sell and set your asking price per unit.
 The exchange then automatically processes the transaction once your offer is matched.